Unsupervised Local Discrimination for Medical Images: Introduction

-To tackle the aforementioned problems, we design an effective and universal contrastive rule to capture local discriminative features for medical tasks and propose a systematic unsupervised local discrimination learning framework in this work.
-To construct this rule, we firstly investigate the intrinsic characteristics underlying in medical images.
-As shown in Fig. \ref{fig:similarity}(a), almost all modalities of medical images possess the common property of intra-modality structures similarity, i.e., medical images of the same modality can be divided into several similar sub-regions due to the consistency of human anatomy and the stable focus region of the specific modality \cite{tortora2018principles}.
-For example, structures such as lung, clavicle and heart exist in each chest X-ray image, and each color fundus has optic disk (OD), vessel and fovea.
-Meanwhile, the regions of the same structure in different images share similar patterns.
-Therefore, for images of the same modality, clustering regions of the same structure as the same class and discriminate different structures' regions can be a universal contrastive rule.
-Based on this rule, pixels with similar semantic context will be clustered, and finer local features measuring pixel-wise similarity can be captured.
+To address the challenge of learning local discriminative representation for medical image analysis, alleviate the high demand for expensive annotations, and ensure that the representation learning framework is generalized for most medical modalities and tasks, we design a universal contrastive rule and propose a general local discrimination learning framework.
+Concretely, as shown in Fig.~\ref{fig:similarity}.(a), almost all medical images possess the property of intra-modality structure similarity due to the consistency of anatomical structures and the stable focusing region of the imaging modality, which means that images of the same medical modality share structure regions with similar patterns \cite{tortora2018principles}.
+For instance, each color fundus image has the optic disk (OD), vessels, and fovea.
+Moreover, the pixels within each structure region are semantically consistent.
+Therefore, for medical images of the same modality, clustering semantically similar pixels in an image to form structure regions and recognizing regions with similar patterns in different images can be a universal contrastive rule.
+Based on this rule, we propose region discrimination, which attempts to closely embed semantically consistent pixels and distinguish regions of different semantic categories.
+By optimizing region discrimination model, local discriminative features that are capable of measuring both pixel-wise and region-wise similarity can be captured.